 Last time, on Jscrambler 101 — Source Maps, we detailed how you can leverage Jscrambler's Source Maps to achieve painless debugging of protected apps.

 This time, we’re going to talk about one of Jscrambler's most valuable capabilities: Client-Side Countermeasures.
 We will show you how to set up these countermeasures and highlight some common use cases where they help you ensure that your applications remain protected.

 By locking your code to specific browsers, domains, OS'es and date ranges, you can both prevent someone from breaking the lock and also trigger an action when a lock-breaking attempt is made.

 The same goes for the self-defending module.
 This feature prevents someone from trying to debug the code or tamper with it and also enables you to trigger specific actions when these debugging/tampering attempts occur.

-These actions, which we call countermeasures, come in four different flavors: Break Application, Custom Callback Function, Delete Cookies, and Redirect.
+These actions, which we call countermeasures, come in four different flavors: Break Application, Custom Callback Function, Delete Cookies, Redirect, and Real Time Notifications.
 Let's go over each of them.